Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Service frequency averages 26 trips per day across all routes, equating to approximately one trip per week for each stop.
+Transport accessibility is rated excellent, with residents typically located 157 meters from the nearest stop.
+Service frequency averages 26 trips per day across all routes, equating to approximately one weekly trip per stop.

 Frequently Asked Questions - Transport